cloudmine/CloudMineSDK-CSharp/component/Details.md

 ### Mission

-Our mission is to remove the complexity out of app development, allowing focus on the thing that matters most: unique value & function.
+Our mission is to remove the complexity out of secure app development, allowing focus on the thing that matters most: unique value & function.